Vegan Double Chocolate Chip Cookies

 If you love cookies and chocolate then you are going to adore these cookies!
 They are super soft and chewy, with big chunks of white and dark chocolate chips inside.
-They are one of my all-time favourite treats to make and they remind me a lot of the freshly-made cookies you get from bakeries.
+They are one of my all-time favourite treats to make and they remind me a lot of the freshly-made cookies I used to get from my local bakery.

 I have to warn you that these cookies are not for the faint of heart!
 They are very large and very indulgent.
 Go big or go home, am I right?

 I used to make these cookies all the time before I went vegan.
 I wondered what they would taste like if I veganised them and I’m glad to say that they taste exactly the same!
 Turns out that making them without eggs was pretty easy.